 Shapes of Great War soldiers

-Visitors to the event had opportunities to rake the shape of a solder from World War One into the sand.
+Visitors to the event had opportunities to rake the shape of World War One soldiers into the sand.
 Using a template within a wooden frame, people of all ages participated.

 Seeing the figures, reminiscent of fallen combatants, prompted some of the thousands of visitors to reflect on the participation of their family members in World War One.
 Some began weeping.